 [2] Unlike what the Western propaganda pretends, the reality of hejab is less restrict compared to Arabic countries.
 People were basically wearing a shawl or scarf around their head, similar to what you see women wearing during the winter time in Armenia or Russia; two Eastern countries with cultural similarities to Iran.
 It was only those public jobs that required women to wear the Arabic-style hejab (chador or maghnae), which is what you still see people who work for the government wear, mostly only during the working hours.
 For example, those women who work for the government, banks, telecom companies, etc. and all those organizations that are mainly owned by one of the orgs owned by the monarch/leader, either through Sepah or other organization; which is why many Iranians dislike Sepah, even though it is one of the main official wings of the military and consists of the patriots who protect the country from the colonial evil.
 You can read more about it here.

 [3] Komite was a new wing of the police that was founded to enforce Islamic rules.
 It was so unpopular and hated by the people that later they had to dissolve it.
-Some wrongly think that it was Komite that became Sepah, and that's why they hate Sepah, but as far as I know they just moved them into different organizations.
-I personally think that such organizations were founded by some of those Western-backed super-revolutionary infiltrators whose job was to help their colonial masters.
+Some wrongly think that it was Komite that became Sepah or was absorbed by the IRGC, mainly because their official military sign was quite similar; and that's why they hate Sepah; But that's not correct, as Komiteh, Shahrbani, and Gendarmerie were institutionally merged into the police NAJA (later FARAJA), based on a law passed by Parliament.
+I personally think that Komite were founded by some of those Western-backed super-revolutionary infiltrators whose job was to help their colonial masters by dividing the country and making that diverse society to give up on their revolution.
+You can learn more about Komite here (in Farsi) and here (in Farsi).

-[4] This used to be quite common among families in all Eastern counties, but it has changed in Iran at least.
+[4] This used to be quite common among families in all Eastern countries, but it has changed in Iran at least.
 I'm not sure about other ones like China, Japan, or India.

 [5]Dr Alain Gilbert and Dr Paul Tessier.